Twenty-four thousand hours of GREENBURST observations with the GBT: Discussion

 where we have ensured that each distribution, before fitting, was normalized to have unit area; in other words, $A_n$ and $A_e$ are also the areas under the distributions.
 We performed the fits using the \texttt{optimize.curve\_fit} routine from the \texttt{scipy}\footnote{\url{https://scipy.org/}} package \citep{SciPy}.
 The fitted histograms are shown in Fig.~\ref{fig:J0039+5407-nulling-histogram-fits}, and yielded ${\rm NF}=73\pm3\%$, where the uncertainty in NF was found by propagating the uncertainties in $A_n$ and $A_e$ in quadrature.

 We checked this value of NF using the earlier method of \citet{Ritchings1976}, who generated histograms of fluence from the on-pulse region and a subset of the off-pulse region, and computed the scaling factor required to make the two comparable; they identify this scaling factor with the nulling fraction.
 This results in a ${\rm NF}=80\pm7\%$, consistent with the value found above.
+Further observations of this pulsar to obtain high-quality pulse sequences to better characterize the single-pulse behaviour are strongly encouraged.